DIPlib/diplib/changelogs/diplib_next.md

 ### Changed functionality

+- Programmatic linking now follows the same rules as manual linking with respect to dimensionality.

 ### Bug fixes

 - When choosing the labeled color map, a rounding error in the mapping from grayvalues to color map indices became